googleapis/google-cloud-dotnet/docs/articles/bigquery.md

 functionality is missing, and a lot is likely to change.
 Big ticket work items:

-- Full support for nested fields and repeated fields
-- Options for all relevant operations
+- Review query approach, exposing more information and being more consistent
 - Alternative approaches for providing data and schema, e.g. simple property binding.
 (Note: we're not trying to become an ORM...)
 - Async operations.
 (API design is progressing with sync-only